Poroporo, New Zealand

 Poroporo is a rural community in the Whakatāne District and Bay of Plenty Region of New Zealand's North Island.
 It is located south-west of Whakatāne, inland from the settlement.

 According to Te Whare Wānanga o Awanuiārangi, the Māori language is the "primary language of social engagement" in Poroporo.

 Poroporo has its own rugby and sports club, which plays home games on a dedicated rugby field.

 History and culture

 History

 Ngāti Awa elder, soldier and community leader Peter Mason was born in the area in 1943.
 He was brought up in a simple, dirt-floor home on a small pā.
 His family worked for local farmers, grew their own crops and fished in the nearby river before it was dammed to irrigate new farms.
-Mason speak exclusively Māori, until beginning at the local Poroporo Native School.
+Mason spoke Māori exclusively until beginning at the local Poroporo Native School.

 A man died in a house fire in Poroporo in September 2018.

 Marae

 Poroporo is in the rohe (tribal area) of Ngāti Awa.
 It has several marae, which are meeting grounds of Ngāti Awa hapū: